Sullivannsam/Project-Skill/README.md

 I'm a passion at Backend and Software Engineering!
 --------------------------------------------------

-I am gaining a lot of experienced by senior developer, do a lot of projects, keep improvement. however, i have a strong skills with Design Structure, implementation, testing, deployment, maintenance.
+I am gaining a lot of experienced by senior developer, i do a lot of projects, strong solving problem, also improvement. however, i have a strong skills with Design Structure, implementation, testing, deployment, maintenance.

 * 🌍  I'm based in Cambodia
 * ✉️  You can contact me at [sullivannsam71@gmail.com](mailto:sullivannsam71@gmail.com)